gitjoethomas/banking_investors/README.txt

-This model assesses clients of a bank, and uses a decision tree to identify the most likely clients to invest a long term loan with the bank
+This model assesses clients of a bank, and uses a decision tree to identify the most likely clients to invest a long term loan with the bank.

+The model is currently predicting at 66% accuracy - needs more work.